-OSHA to require additional employers to submit injury, illness data; two states push back
+OSHA to require additional employers to submit injury, illness data

 An OSHA official said the agency will meet internally to address the disagreement, but admitted it ultimately can’t issue fines or citations for non-compliance in those seven states: California, Maryland, Minnesota, South Carolina, Utah, Washington and Wyoming.